 AE, a friend of BC, paid monthly contributions of R1 000 to Excellent Health SA, a registered medical scheme.
 The amounts were paid on behalf of BC and BC's spouse and children, who are all considered to be dependents of BC under the rules of the medical scheme.
-AE also paid for prescribed medicine that was not fully covered by Excellent Health SA.
+AE also paid for prescribed medicine (on behalf of BC) that was not fully covered by Excellent Health SA.